A new philanthropic brand for the 'Third World'. Range of designer handcrafted items using indigenous textiles woven by local artisans. Read more

 THE LOVEDESH PRIVEE™ FIVE.
 (Two rewards).
 The inaugural LOVEDESH™ FOUNDER'S VALENTINE E-ZINE in Feb 2014 + A 2014 'HAPPY NEW YEAR THANK YOU' FILM sent via email featuring me and the Lovedesh™ team in London, plus Bangladeshi folks saying a big, heartfelt personal thank you.
 I will then share this via social media channels to declare this New Year film was made especially for you, by me.Estimated delivery:

 THE LOVEDESH PRIVEE™ 40.
 (Three rewards).
 The inaugural LOVEDESH™ FOUNDER'S VALENTINE E-ZINE + KEEP CALM DESIGNER CARD HOLDER + MY DESIGNER JAMDANI WRISTBAND personally designed by me and sequentially numbered.
-Please see advice above, about postal charges.Estimated delivery:Add £9 to ship outside the UK
+Please see advice above, about postal charges.Estimated delivery:Ships anywhere in the world

 0 backers Limited (75 left of 75)